 If hair extensions are worn, they will need to be removed prior to the sample collection.

 If a head hair sample is taken, our Collection Technician will section the hair and cut two samples of hair near to the scalp.
 Depending on how fine the hair is, our Collection Technician may need to take more hair to make sure there is enough weight to undertake the analysis.
 This amount of hair is unlikely to leave any considerable cosmetic mark for the donor.
 If the hair is being tested for Spice, psychoactive substances or steroids more samples need to be collected.

 If there is little or no head hair, our Collection Technician can take a body hair sample.
 For alcohol analysis a sample can be taken from the chest or the leg/arm.
-For drug analysis hair can be taken from the underarm, chest, legs/forearms or pubic area.
+For drug analysis hair can be taken from the underarm, chest, legs or forearms.

 Blood Sample Collection

 It’s important to note that we offer three types of blood test.
 These are a Liver Function Test, known as LFT, Carbohydrate Deficient Transferrin known as CDT and Phosphatidylethanol known as PEth.

 An LFT blood test measures the enzymes and proteins that are produced by or are involved in liver function to assess whether levels of any of these are abnormal.
 The liver function test provides an indication of the health of the liver at the time of the sample collection.
 Whilst it cannot be used to determine the amount of alcohol consumed by an individual, certain markers, if raised, can be used to indicate the possibility of excessive alcohol consumption.